Tuesday, August 20, 2019

 The Downy Woodpecker is the smallest of North America's 25 species of woodpeckers.
-It has a slightly risqué Latin name, picoides pubescent, because Carl Linnaeus thought the downy plumage resembled that of a human in early puberty.
+Its Latin name, picoides pubescent, is slightly risqué, because Carl Linnaeus thought the downy plumage resembled that of a human in early puberty.
 Hmmm...not a crisp enough photo to make any kind of judgment there.

 Though if the bird seems a little, well, smudged it might not all be the photo's fault: Downy Woodpeckers molt in late August and early September, and that process might be underway.

 Notice how this woodpecker's tail is braced against the tree bark—a characteristic behavior, to take the strain off their legs as they peck.
 They also have very little cerebral fluid in their skulls, so their brains don't slosh back and forth as they peck, sometimes up to 20 times a second.